doulos819/mjr/research/Notes/books/Cryptography Engineering - 2010.md

 - For any real system you should never forget the threat analysis for each of the participants.

 ### 1.6 Cryptography Is Not The Solution
-> It might be part of the solution, or it might be par tof the problem.
+> It might be part of the solution, or it might be part of the problem.

-Cryptography can also make systems weaker when use din inapproriate ways.
+Cryptography can also make systems weaker when use din inappropriate ways.
 In many situations, it provides only a feeling of security, but no actual security.

-### 1.7 Crytography Is Very Difficult
+### 1.7 Cryptography Is Very Difficult
 > The weakest-link property and the adversarial setting conspire to make life for a cryptographer-or any security engineer-very hard.

-There are some small areas of cryptography that are generally well understood, but that doesnt mean they are simple.
+There are some small areas of cryptography that are generally well understood, but that doesn't mean they are simple.
 These areas have just been worked on for a few decades and general consensus is that critical issues are known.

 ### 1.8 Cryptography Is The Easy Part
 > Like a lock, a cryptographic component has fairly well-defined boundaries and requirements.